0xull/fishstick-engine/README.md

 # fishstick-engine

-Is a tiny grad search engine as a learning experience
+This is a tiny grad search engine as a learning experience